jainarinen/prac_comp_zooplankton_proj/README.md

 6. sp71021wa (txt)
 7. sp_wa_after (RMD)

+All of the RMD files in Task 2 were based off of the "exotaxa_read_template.RMD".
+There were slight changes that had to be made based on issues with some of the txt files.
+This was always annoated.

 Task 3: Use code above to compare zooplankton and detritus volumes from before, during, and after dredging at station WA

-run all code from 2-7 in Task 2 within the Ecotaxa_Read project.
+run all code from *2-7 in Task 2* within the Ecotaxa_Read project.

 8. wa_comparisons (RMD)